 - Complete all program course requirements in the applicable catalog.
 A student must complete a minimum of 25 percent of the total hours required in the program through instruction by the College.

 - Earn a grade point average of at least 2.0 in the courses applicable toward graduation.

 - Resolve all financial obligations to the College and return all materials.

 - Make formal application for graduation in the records office or online by the publicized graduation deadline date.
 (The deadline to apply for graduation is posted in various locations on campus and is printed in the Student Planner & Handbook.)

-- Obtain graduation approval from the department chair or academic dean.
+- Obtain graduation approval from the Registrar.
 The graduation ceremony is held once a year in May.
-Awards (degrees, diplomas, certificates) will be available for pick-up during advertised dates in the Student Records Office located in room 156 in the Dan L. Terhune Student Services Building.
-Awards that are not picked up will be mailed to the graduates.
+Awards (degrees, diplomas, certificates) will be mailed during advertised dates by the Registrar’s Office.

 Graduation exercises are held after the end of spring semester.
 Students may apply for graduation during the term they intend to graduate.
 Students expecting to complete graduation requirements during the summer term should apply for summer graduation during the spring term in order to participate in graduation ceremonies.

 Students who complete graduation requirements in the fall semester may participate in graduation exercises the following spring.
-Graduation awards are available for graduates to pick up in the student records office.
-Dates for award availability will be posted on the school calendar.
-Awards are mailed to students who choose not to pick up the award during the advertised dates of distribution.
+Awards (degrees, diplomas, certificates) will be mailed during the advertised dates set by the Registrar’s Office.

 Prospective graduates with a program GPA of 3.5 at the end of the term prior to graduation will be considered honor graduates.